denten-books/plain-text/main.md

 traditional film photography, raw footage must be developed and processed properly before it can be used for editing, playback, and distribution.
-Video and more modern, digital recorders, by contrast, transform light into fluctuations of the magnetic field, storing the results on magnetic tape medium.
-The transducer (tape head) reads and writes directly from and to tape, making magnetic storage significantly more compact and less expensive than film, as it does not require processing for playback [@edgerton_columbia_2009].
+Video and more modern, digital recorders, by contrast, transform light into fluctuations of the magnetic field, storing the results on magnetic tape.
+The transducer (tape head) reads and writes directly from and to tape, making magnetic storage significantly more compact and less expensive than film, as it does not require chemichal processing for playback [@edgerton_columbia_2009].
-Crucially for our story, video recorders operate at 60 frames per second, a recording resolution that together with a distinctive color profile and audio aberration give rise to what viewers perceive as that "cheap video" look.
+Crucially for our story, video recorders operate at 60 frames per second, a recording resolution that together with a distinctive color profile and audio aberration signatures give rise to what viewers perceive as that "cheap video" look.
 By inserting extra frames into the moving image, modern televisions in effect alter the expensive, slow format to match its faster, cheaper video equivalent.
 The net improvement in sampling degrades the perceived quality of the original.
 (It would be interesting to try to create the reverse effect by reducing the fidelity of a "cheap" soap opera video feed to 24 frames per second).

 The soap-opera effect suggests a few questions for the media scholar.